 I like to work from a holistic perspective, as I feel that all aspects of our life need care and attention in order to facilitate meaningful levels of well-being.
 Creating homeostasis and balance are our natural human leanings and therapy is a good space to address our often competing needs as we strive to achieve this balance.
 Therefore we may want to talk about life-style changes that need attention in order for there to be more balance in your life.

-Environmental Arts Therapy
+Environmental Arts

-Having studied with Marianne Siddons Heginworth and working with the extraordinary book Environmental Arts Therapy and The Tree of Life written by Ian Siddons Heginworth I also offer longer sessions (2 hours) for those who would like to embrace this particular way of mapping our path through life.
+Having studied with Marianne Siddons Heginworth and working with the extraordinary book Environmental Arts Therapy and The Tree of Life written by Ian Siddons Heginworth I also offer longer sessions for those who would like to embrace this particular way of mapping our path through life.
 Working with the cycles of nature we would be exploring your current issues but within the safe container that nature provides whilst working creatively with the symbols and metaphors that are so abundant in this environment.
-Before undertaking an Environmental Arts Therapy session we would need to have had at least an initial session within my therapy space to assess the suitability of this work.
+Before undertaking an Environmental Arts session we would need to have had at least an initial session within my therapy space to assess the suitability of this work.

 Next Steps…